rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 In the third line we are telling Elastic we want to take our `id` attribute and add it to the `Post`’ index as an index but without analyzing it.
 This means it won’t apply any filter or transformation to it.

-In the fourth and fifth line, we’re saying we are adding both `title` and `body` as text type and with an English analyzer.
+In the fourth and fifth line, we're adding both `title` and `body` as text type and with an English analyzer.
 This will automatically run text tokenizers, analyzers and will apply a lot of natural language processing tools every time we insert or edit a document in our index, making the searches faster, easier and typo-resistant (be aware all these things take an extra time).
 Follow these links if you’re interested in learning more about [language analyzers]([https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html)) and [tokenizers]([https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html))

 And last but not least, we are declaring `topic` as a _keyword_, meaning we are expecting this field only to be tokenized (and not processed or analyzed) making the inserts and edits faster.
 This is because we are not expected to search through this field, but feel free to play with different options.

 **Step 4: Starting our Elasticsearch instance and creating our index**

-Assuming you already installed Elasticsearch, start an instance of Elastic by just executing in a terminal **elasticsearch** (remember I’m using _homebrew_).
+Assuming we already installed Elasticsearch, we'll start an instance of Elastic by just executing in a terminal **elasticsearch** (remember I’m using _homebrew_).
 This will launch a server in the 9200 port by default.
-To check if everything is working as expected make a get request with `curl "http://localhost:9200/"` (or could be just opening the URL in a browser).
+To check if everything is working as expected we can make a `GET` request with `curl "http://localhost:9200/"` (or could be just opening the URL in a browser).

 The response should see something like this: